isidromerayo/simple_php_skeleton/README.md

 $ ant phpunit

 If you use Netbeans PHP, configure in

-Project properties -> sources -> Test Folder: tests (Alt + F6 to run)
+Project properties -> sources -> Test Folder: tests

+Project properties -> PHPUnit -> Use XML Configuration: select from root phpunit.xml.dist (generate code coverage) or
+Project properties -> PHPUnit -> Use bootstrap: select tests/TestHelper.pho
+(Alt + F6 to run)

 You should remove "Acme" namespace ;)